Maxence5407/Staff-management-plugin/README.md

 Commands :

  - /onstaff Switches the player to "staff" mode and puts him in creative mode so that he can administer the server.
-Person cannot throw or put items in chests (editable)
+Person cannot throw or put items in chests (editable).

  - /offstaff Switches the player to "player" mode and puts them on survival so they can play on the server.
 The person loses their administrator/moderator permissions.